n7wilson/galaxy-tooldev-docs/docs/06_Submitting.md

 ${toc}

 A submission to the challenge is a [Galaxy workflow](https://wiki.galaxyproject.org/Learn/AdvancedWorkflow).
 Submitting the workflow is done by the `dream_galaxy_submit` script found in the GitHub repo [SMC-Het-Challenge](https://github.com/Sage-Bionetworks/SMC-Het-Challenge).
 This script will scan a Galaxy workflow, download all of the relevant tools and then upload them to your Synapse Project.
+_Note: using the Evaluator tool does NOT submit your algorithm_

 In Galaxy, workflows are created in one of two ways.
 The first way is to extract a workflow from the 'History', then edit it to create a streamlined workflow.
 The second is to create the workflow from scratch in the [workflow editor](https://wiki.galaxyproject.org/Learn/AdvancedWorkflow/BasicEditing/WorkflowEditorUnannotated).